 SAMHSA partners with SCLC to bring the Leadership Academies for Wellness and Smoking Cessation

 THE PURPOSE OF THE W EBINAR SERIESis to enhance the technical assistance portion of the Virtual Leadership Academy by having nationally recognized smoking cessation experts, offer the latest information related to smoking cessation for behavioral health populations including effective interventions.
 There have been over ten Pioneer webinars covering a range of topics around tobacco addiction and recovery.

 To view all webinars, please CLICK HERE

-Call 1-877-509-3786, or email firstname.lastname@example.org.
-To assist SAMHSA grantees in promoting smoking cessation, SAMHSA and the SCLC provide FREE technical assistance and resources that you can use to help smokers quit and create tobacco-free spaces.
+Call 1-877-509-3786, to assist SAMHSA grantees in promoting smoking cessation, SAMHSA and the SCLC provide FREE technical assistance and resources that you can use to help smokers quit and create tobacco-free spaces.
 Below is a brief list of accessible resources for you to download.
 For more tools visit our behavioral health resources page.

 Download your free copy: